To learn more about different context types, check out our dedicated context section.

 Adding queries as context

-The cleanest way to add queries as context is to create a dedicated directory for your queries, then use a wild-card (*.sql
+The cleanest way to add queries as context is to create a dedicated directory for your queries, then use a wild-card (*.sql) to slurp them all up into a

-object, as follows:
+context object, as follows:

-using Jinja, as follows:
+system_instructions using Jinja, as follows:

 Adding semantic models as context

-are special, in that they require a sql
+measures are special, in that they require a sql field to run.
+The other

-field, though a few other fields (of note:
+objects only require a name field, though a few other fields (of note:

-(an array of sample data), description
+sample (an array of sample data), description (a plaintext description of

-(an array of synonyms for the column)).
+the column), synonyms (an array of synonyms for the column)).
 We suggest

-using the column name as name
+using the column name as name.

 A sample semantic model is shown below: